summiyahyousaf/space-chatbot/README.md

 Planned features for future versions:

-- Natural Language Processing (NLP)
-- Intent recognition
+Improve intent recognition

-- Fuzzy matching for user queries
-- Chat history persistence
-- User authentication and accounts
-- Image upload support
-- Space news integration
+Store user chat history using a database

+Add user authentication

-- Additional NASA APIs
+Integrate additional NASA APIs

-- Mars Rover image support
-- Rocket launch schedules
-- AI-powered question understanding
-- Database integration
-- Machine Learning based response generation
+Improve chatbot responses using NLP techniques

+Deploy the application online

 ---

 ##  APIs Used

+### NASA APOD API
-### NASA Astronomy Picture of the Day API
+Used to retrieve NASA's Astronomy Picture of the Day.
-Provides NASA's daily astronomy image.

 ### Open Notify API

-Provides:
-- ISS location
-- Current astronauts in space
+Used to display the current ISS location and astronauts currently in space.

 ### SpaceX API
-Provides:
-- Latest launch information
-- Mission details

----
+Used to retrieve mission and launch information.

 ##  Author